Watts-College/crj-507-spring-2024/schedule.md

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-02-instructions.html')">LAB 2 Instructions</a>

-This lab has a tempalte.
+This lab has a template.
 Click to download the lab template.
 Modify the template using the instructions and submit your assignment.

 <a class="uk-button uk-button-default" onclick="window.open('../labs/templates/lab-02-LastName.zip?raw=true')">LAB 2 Template</a>